rebing/graphql-laravel/README.md

 >   OTOH with "resolver middleware" this will work as expected (though the solve
 >   different problems).
 >
-> - No limitations on the number of queries/mutations
+> - Batch size limits
 >   By default, a maximum of 10 operations per batch is enforced via the
 >   `batching.max_batch_size` config option.
 Set to `null` for no limit.